rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

     The test will Request User to disconnect Source device to Composite In port:

-  - Question: "Disonnect the compositeIn source device to Port port_type and press Y: "
+  - Question: "Disconnect the compositeIn source device to Port port_type and press Y: "
-  - Press **Y** if user connected the device and acknowledge the same. (this will mark the step as PASS).
+  - Press **Y** if user connected the device and acknowledge it. (this will mark the step as PASS).

 - Device disconnect Confirmation: